-The Corridor intends to have at least one path per section of principal line and running day available for Reserve Capacity in November 2013.
-For November 2014, the Corridor wants to provide Reserve Capacity of at least 10% of the capacity provided in the 2015 timetable PaP Catalogue (in kms).
-To be able to calculate this, the lengths of the Corridor sections for timetable 2015 have been fixed, and can be found in annex 5.
+The Corridor wants to provide Reserve Capacity of at least 10% of the capacity provided in the yearly timetable PaP Catalogue (in kms).
+To be able to calculate this, the lengths of the Corridor sections have been fixed, and can be found in annex 5.